Barry P. McDonald, J.D.

 Office: School of Law (SOL)

-Professor McDonald teaches courses in constitutional law, First Amendment law, and intellectual property law.
-He is also a recognized scholar in the area of First Amendment law.
-Since joining the Pepperdine faculty in 2000, he has published several articles and essays on the law governing freedom of expression and religion in such prominent journals as the Emory Law Journal, Northwestern University Law Review, Notre Dame Law Review, Ohio State Law Journal and Washington & Lee Law Review.
+Professor McDonald teaches courses in constitutional law, First Amendment law, comparative constitutional law and copyright law.
+He is a recognized expert on constitutional law and the U.S. Supreme Court, and frequently is interviewed or writes in such major media outlets as The CBS Evening News, Fox News, National Public Radio and The Los Angeles Times.
+He is also a recognized scholar in the area of constitutional law, and particularly First Amendment law.
+Since joining the Pepperdine faculty in 2000, he has published several articles on the law governing freedom of expression and religion in such prominent journals as the Emory Law Journal, Northwestern University Law Review, Notre Dame Law Review, Ohio State Law Journal and Washington & Lee Law Review.
+His current projects include a new constitutional law textbook to be published by West Publishing Co.